kean/Nuke/README.md

 ### Memory Cache

-A processed images which are ready to be displayed are stored in a fast in-memory cache (`Cache`).
+Processed images which are ready to be displayed are stored in a fast in-memory cache (`ImageCache`).
 It uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm and has a limit which prevents it from using more than ~20% of available RAM.
-As a good citizen, `Cache` automatically evicts images on memory warnings and removes most of the images when the application enters background.
+As a good citizen, `ImageCache` automatically evicts images on memory warnings and removes most of the images when the application enters background.

 ### Resumable Downloads